spectrocloud/librarium/docs/docs-content/user-management/authentication/api-key/delete-api-key.md

 You can delete an API key from Palette.
 A tenant admin can also delete an API key created by another user within the tenant.
 Use the following steps to delete an API key.

+The following sections provide information on how to delete an API key in Palette through the UI, API, and SDK.

+## UI

 Tenant administrators can delete an API key on behalf of any user within the tenant.
 Select the Tenant tab below to learn more about deleting an API key as a tenant admin.

-## UI

 ### Prerequisites